gregrickaby/swr-examples/README.md

 ## GraphQL

-What's really cool about `SWR`, is you're not restricted to just using `fetch` for REST APIs.
+What's really cool about SWR, is you're not restricted to just using `fetch` for REST APIs.
 You can define _any asynchronous function or library_ as the `fetcher`!

 In this example, let's use the [graph-request](https://www.npmjs.com/package/graphql-request) library to query and display data for _Pikachu_: